-(MR Ch.5 ss.4.6.2, 4.9.1 and 4.9.2)
+(MR Ch.5 ss.
+4.9.1 and 4.9.2)

-Testing – To maintain confidence that control actions will be available when called upon, the IESO shall test or require market participants to test resources that are connected to the IESO-controlled grid.
+Periodic Testing – To maintain confidence that control actions will be available when called upon, the IESO shall test or require market participants to test facilities that are connected to the IESO-controlled grid.
 This testing could be to prepare for the next peak season, or to prepare for extreme conditions that are expected in the next few days.
 For example, voltage reduction, operating reserve activation, and reactive capability will be periodically tested.

 Additional provisions – IESO readiness program implementation details can be found in MM 7.1.